 The process is intended to comply with the ISEAL Alliance standard-setting code, the key aspects of the process are:

-- Resourced by the GSTC Technical Director, guided by the International Standards Working Group (GSTC-ISWG).
+- Resourced by the GSTC Secretariat, guided by the International Standards Working Group (GSTC-ISWG) and informed by relevant GSTC Working Groups.

-- Two rounds of consultation, initial call for input, then a second round to comment on draft criteria.
+- Two rounds of consultation, an initial call for input, then a second round to commenting on draft criteria.

 - The GSTC-ISWG considers comments before adopting criteria, based on consensus across the balance of interested parties.